rbms-bsc/DCRMR/_pages/Identifiers/Note-on-identifier-for-manifestation.md

 ## 11.23.3 General rule

-<a name="11.23.3.1">11.23.3.1</a> Make a note of any numbers or letters associated with the manifestation not transcribed in another element, if considered important.
+<a name="11.23.3.1">11.23.3.1</a> Make a note of any numbers or letters associated with the manifestation not transcribed in another element if considered important.

 >Example:
 > <CITE>“No. 195” appears in lower left corner of plate</CITE>